wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 what exactly occurs: other CPUs can see either the original or any of the modified values.
 It works because the original and each modified value are all interchangeable as far as correctness goes.

+``Rarely`` uses a thread-local counter to return True only rarely.
+We do the above update only rarely, rather than always, although it would naively seem that doing the update always is a good idea.
+The problem is that it generates a lot of write traffic to global data that is potentially shared between CPUs.
+We will need more measurements, but it seems that doing it too often causes CPUs to stall.
+It is probable that updates done by one CPU are sent to other CPUs at high cost, even though these updates are not so important in this particular case (i.e. the program would work fine if the other CPUs didn't see such updates at all and instead repeated the same update logic locally).

 Validation